richpl/PyBasic/README.md

 *This project is still a work in progress and under active development*

-A simple interactive BASIC interpreter written in Python.
+A simple interactive BASIC interpreter written in Python 3.
 It is based heavily on material in the excellent book *Writing Interpreters and Compilers for the Raspberry Pi Using Python* by Anthony J. Dos Reis.
 However, I have had to adapt the Python interpreter presented in the book, both to work with the BASIC programming language and to produce an interactive command line interface.
-The interpreter therefore adopts the key techniques for interpreter and compiler writing, the use of a lexical analysis stage followed by a parser which implements the context free grammar representing the target programming language.
+The interpreter therefore adopts the key techniques for interpreter and compiler writing, the use of a lexical analysis stage followed by a recursive descent parser which implements the context free grammar representing the target programming language.

 The interpreter is a homage to the home computers of the early 1980s, and when executed, presents an interactive prompt ('>')